felipewind/fix-trading-simulator/README.md

 ## Without docker-compose

-The default version of the back-end projects is using H2 data base (in memory).
+The default version of the development back-end projects is using H2 data base (in memory).

 It's possible to change the `application.properties` and set them to run with PostgreSQL, in this case you should start a PostgreSQL container:
 ```